kartotherian/meddo/README.md

 If PostgreSQL [`max_connections`](http://www.postgresql.org/docs/9.3/static/runtime-config-connection.html#RUNTIME-CONFIG-CONNECTION-SETTINGS)
 is increased from the default, `--number-processes` can be increased.
-If `--number-processes` is omitted, osm2pgsql will attempt to use as many processes as hardware threads.
+If `--number-processes` is omitted, osm2pgsql will attempt to use as many processes as hardware threads. osm2pgsql will need aproximatelly `number-processes * (number rendering tables + 3)`, Where the number of rendering tables is ~42.

 ### Load coastline data